zachmayer/backblaze_analysis/README.md

 which generates [all\_data.csv](all_data.csv).

-An interesting note about this data: It’s 55GB uncompressed, and contains a whole bunch of irrelevant informtation.
+An interesting note about this data: It’s 55GB uncompressed, and contains a whole bunch of irrelevant information.
 It was very interesting to me that I could compress a 55GB dataset to 10mb, while still keeping **all** of the relevant information for modeling.
 (In other words, this dataset was 5,000x larger than it needed to be).
 I